LANDLORDS IN CARDIFF, SWANSEA, NEWPORT

 However, there is talk that the 10 year life of an EPC could reduce to 5 years.
 There is also talk that the minimum requirement to let out a property could be increased to a D rating.
 This would bring England & Wales in line with Scottish proposals, but this would seem to be at least 5 years away.

 Our charges for EPC’s are – Terraced house £40 – £45, semi-detached house £45 – £60 and a detached house £60 – £84.
 The exact price will be dependent upon the number of bedrooms and locality.
-We can also offer some discount when there are a number of EPC’s to be produced.

 If you wish to discuss any of the above, please give us a call on one of the numbers below.